yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 The design also calls for saving the state of the ticket order to a Cosmos DB collection for ad hoc queries.
 This exercise will guide you through adding configurations that will light up the actor code that externalizes its state to a storage queue.
 In addition, you will set up the Function App to read from the queue, and persist the order to the Orders collection of the Cosmos DB instance you created.

-> Note: The code to write to the storage queue is already in place within the actor, so setting up configuration keys is the only requirement to lighting up that feature.
+> Note: The code to write to the storage queue is already in place within the actor, so setting up configuration keys is the only requirement to lighting up that feature

 ![The Ticket Ordering flowchart starts with Web API (Stateless Service).
 An arrow points to Ticket Order Service (Stateful Service), then to Ticket Order Actor (Processor).
 These three items make up the Contoso Events Service Fabric App.
 From Ticket Order Actor, an arrow points to Order Externalization (Queue).
 The next step is Process Order Externalization (Azure Function), and ends with Cosmos DB (Orders Collection).](images/Labs/image67.png "Ticket Ordering flowchart")